supergreenlab/SuperGreenOSBoilerplate/README.md

 ## Create sht1x_temp key in config.yml

 Open `config.yml` and go all the down the file.
-We'll add a temperature key, of type integer, accessible over ble and wifi.
+We'll add a temperature key, of type integer, accessible over ble and wifi, but read-only.
 And we want it to be automatically backed in the flash store.
 So the value stays there even after a reboot.

 The end of you `config.yml` should look like this: